 Oils high in 1,8 cineole should not be used around the noses and faces of young children as it may cause respiratory difficulties.
 This includes both topically applying it near the nose, and directly inhaling it.
 In light of this, if you are diffusing around children you should ensure they can’t directly inhale the mist, especially from a nebulizer.

 Check out Safe Essential Oils for Kids, Only at Plant Therapy! (affiliate link)

 Ages 2 and up:

 Ages 10 and up:

 When using blends, be sure to check the ingredients in the blend for any oils that might be unsafe for your child.
-Again, Plant Therapy has Kid Safe blends for a wide variety of uses.
+Plant Therapy also makes it easy by offering a line of Kid Safe blends for a wide variety of uses (affiliate link).

 Ultrasonics: Concentration and Time

 Ultrasonic diffusers spray a mist of already diluted essential oils into the air.
 Most diffusers call for 5 drops of oil in about 4-6 oz. of water.
 The dilution here is already less than 1% and then this is being further diluted by the volume of air in the room.
 Obviously if you stand right next to the mist you will inhale more, but generally this is still pretty safe.

 According to noted expert Robert Tisserand, ultrasonic diffusers should be run for 30-60 minutes at a time only when needed (in general).
 Rest periods between diffusion cycles should be at least 30-60 minutes.
 He does not recommend routine diffusion around children unless doses are extremely low (a few drops per day or less).